OpenNews/srccon/transcripts/SRCCON2017-code-across-america.md

+---
+layout: 2015_layout
+title: Session Transcripts
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
+section: docs
+sub-section: interior
+background: remote
+---
-Code Across America: Working with local Code for America brigades to find local stories Session facilitator(s): Dave Stanton, Ernie Hsiung
+# Code Across America: Working with local Code for America brigades to find local stories

+### Session facilitator(s): Dave Stanton, Ernie Hsiung

-Day & Time: Friday, 4:15-5:30pm
+### Day & Time: Friday, 4:15-5:30pm

-Room: Ski-U-Mah
+### Room: Ski-U-Mah

 ERNIE: All right.
 We have one table worth.
 That's fine.